JonathanVegasP/app-images-generator-for-flutter-command-line-app/README.md

-# A command-line application to generate a AppImages class for Flutter projects
+# A command-line application to generate an AppImages class for Flutter projects

 ### How to use
 - Create a folder called image with the files at your root flutter project